osmbe/website/_posts/2015-12-14-en-mits-lutz-lange.md

 ## Where you map?

-Mostly in my local area, the border region of Saxony , Saxony Anhalt and Brandenburg.
+Mostly in my local area, the border region of Saxony, Saxony Anhalt and Brandenburg.
 But because of my work, I also come in other states where I can do on-site surveys.
 Occasionally, I am a couchmapper, rummaging in Historic.Place.

 ## What is the biggest challenge as a mapper?